Disclosure: When you make a purchase through our links, we may receive a commission.

 What is the point of tubeless tires?

 Most riders say that they can no longer use tubes because they get a better experience on trails.
-Tubeless tires have a very low psi than tubes – which means there is less tread in the tires to keep it against the ground.
+Tubeless tires have a very low PSI than tubes – which means there is less tread in the tires to keep it against the ground.

-How does a tubeless tire hold air?
+How does a bicycle tubeless tire hold air?

 The tire is made to be able to absorb air by itself.
 It features an air-tight halo-calamity coating on its interior.
 Together with the seal on the joint of the tire and wheels, it creates an air-tough seal to keep the tire’s air inside the container.